-Note that the capacitor C{EX} is the external capacitance in parallel with the parasitic output capacitance of the MOSFETs, C{OSS} .
+A photograph of the prototype of a dc-dc converter based on the topology introduced in Section II is shown in Fig. 13.
+The values of the power stage components are given in Table V. Note that the capacitor C{EX} is the external capacitance in parallel with the parasitic output capacitance of the MOSFETs, C{OSS} .
 The control and gate drive circuitry is placed on the other side of the printed circuit board (not shown).

-As can be seen in Table V, the largest inductor in the power stage is 41 nH, with both inductors implemented with CoilCraft Mini-Spring Series air-core inductors.
-The small sizes of the inductors are due both to the high operating frequency of the converter (20 MHz), and to the nature of the topology and its tuning procedure introduced in Section II.
+As can be seen in Table V, the largest inductor in the power stage is 41 nH.
+The small sizes of the inductors are due both to the high operating frequency of the converter (20 MHz), and to the resonant nature of the topology as described in Section II.

-Converter waveforms are presented in Fig. 15, which shows measured drain, gate and rectifier voltages for minimum V{in} and maximum V{in} at nominal V{out} .
+Converter waveforms are presented in Fig. 14, which shows measured drain, gate and rectifier voltages for minimum V{IN} and maximum V{IN} at nominal V{OUT} .
 From the experimental waveforms, the topology indeed provides good zero voltage switching characteristics.
 However, a degree of overlap loss due to device capacitance, C{GD} can be observed in the design.
-Open-loop efficiency and power over the input voltage range are illustrated in Fig. 16, where the input voltage is swept from 3.6 V to 7.2 V, while the output voltage is kept at its nominal value, 7 V. In this open-loop efficiency measurement, a bank of Zener diodes are employed to maintain the converter's output voltage fixed at 7 V regardless of the output power level.
-A more complete open-loop efficiency plot taken over the entire
+Open-loop efficiency and power over the input voltage range are illustrated in Fig. 15, where the input voltage is swept from 3.6 to 7.2 V, while the output voltage is kept at its nominal value, 7 V. A more complete open-loop efficiency plot taken over the entire operating range of the converter is shown in Fig. 16.
+It is clear from these two figures that this topology provides good efficiency across a very wide operating range and up and down voltage conversion.
+This and all following